Explorer

 Construction

 A 1:2 ratio.
-Seven equal horizontal stripes of green, yellow, red, black, red, yellow, and green.
-A white triangle at the hoist contains a red star and a yellow Zimbabwe Bird.
+Seven horizontal stripes of green, yellow, red, black, red, yellow, and green with a white triangle at the hoist containing a red star and a yellow bird.

 Capital